rust-lang/rust-wiki-backup/Core-styleguide.md

 ### Predicates

-The names of simple boolean predicates in std and core should start with "is_" or similarly be expressed using a "small question word".
+The names of simple boolean predicates should start with "is_" or similarly be expressed using a "small question word".

 The notable exception are generally established predicate names like "lt", "ge", etc.